Should My Teen Get a Job?

 Ultimately, open communication between parents, teens and school officials helps make most job experiences positive.

-Michele Ehl, Edmonds mother of two teen workers, has found that allowing her children to have a job has ultimately helped them become responsible students and athletes.
+Michele Ehl, Edmonds mother of two teens, found that allowing her children to have a job has helped them become responsible students and athletes.
 "They understand the importance of being on time, doing your best work and handling difficult situations," Ehl says.

 Ehl's daughter Kathlyn, 16, has a job at Funtasia, a mini-amusement park, and Alison, 14, is employed as a soccer referee.
 Both jobs are fairly flexible, and allow the two girls appropriate time to handle a rigorous academic schedule and continue to enjoy school athletics.